Delegation of the Ismaili Imamat, Ottawa

-The Delegation of the Ismaili Imamat in Ottawa, Ontario, Canada is representational office of the Ismaili Imamat in Canada and includes the headquarters of the Aga Khan Foundation Canada.
+The Delegation of the Ismaili Imamat in Ottawa, Ontario, Canada, is the representational office of the Ismaili Imamat in Canada and includes the headquarters of the Aga Khan Foundation Canada.
 It is located between the Embassy of Saudi Arabia and the Lester B. Pearson Building on Sussex Drive.
 It was opened in 2008.

 The building, as named, serves as a de facto embassy in Canada for the Ismaili Imamat, the institutional office of the Imams (spiritual leaders) of the Nizari Shia Muslims.
 Representatives of the Ismaili Imamat can receive dignitaries of the Canadian government, and diplomatic community.

 Building and opening

 The building was initiated by the Aga Khan IV, the 49th Imam of the Nizaris in the presence of Adrienne Clarkson, Governor General of Canada, on June 6, 2005.
 It was designed by the internationally celebrated Japanese architect Fumihiko Maki, together with the Canadian firm Moriyama & Teshima.

 The Delegation of the Ismaili Imamat was formally opened by Prime Minister Stephen Harper on Saturday, December 6, 2008 during an official visit of the Aga Khan IV to Ottawa.
 In addition to the Prime Minister, the opening was also attended by several federal ministers including Transport Minister John Baird, Foreign Minister Lawrence Cannon and Minister of State for Status of Women Helena Guergis.
 Also in attendance were former Governor General Adrienne Clarkson, writer John Ralston Saul, David Mulroney, chief of the PCO Afghan task force, his CIDA counterpart Stephen Wallace, former deputy minister of foreign affairs Peter Harder, the Governor of the Bank of Canada, Chief Justice of Canada Beverley McLachlin, former ambassador to Washington Derek Burney, former Liberal foreign minister Bill Graham, former ambassador to the UN Allan Rock, Herb Gray, the longest serving MP in Canadian history and various ambassadors of other countries to Canada.

 The $54-million building is the first in the world to represent the Ismaili Imamat, as represented by the Aga Khan, spiritual leader of the world’s 15 million Nizari Ismailis.
 Based in Europe, he heads the Aga Khan Development Network, one of the largest private development networks in the world.
 The building houses 60 employees of the Aga Khan Foundation Canada, a non-profit development agency, and the Aga Khan Development Network Diplomatic Office.
 Prior to its opening in 2017, the Global Centre for Pluralism - an education and research centre - was based out of the Delegation of the Ismaili Imamat.

 The Delegation provides public tours at designated times throughout the year.

 The building includes a library and offices, as well as a residence and office for the Aga Khan’s use during visits.